All international applicants must document their English and/or Danish language proficiency when applying to the University of Southern Denmark.

-- TOEFL iBt test with a minimum score of 88 - Ask the test center to send the score report directly to SDU, to select University of Southern Denmark, use the code 7969 (please choose "other - department not listed").
-If you have taken the test already, you can still make a request for the test center to forward the report.
+- TOEFL iBt test with a minimum score of 88.
+Please ask your test centre to send the score report directly to SDU.
+To select the University of Southern Denmark, use the code 7969 (please choose "other - department not listed").
+If you have taken the test already, you can still request the test centre to forward the report.
 Please attach a message to your application once you have made such a request.

 - IELTS academic test with a minimum overall band score of 6.5

-If the programme you are applying for requires English at a high level (Danish: English A), your test score must be on a high level as well, i.e. either TOEFL iBt with a minimum score of 100 or the IELTS with a minimum score of 7.0
+If the programme you are applying for requires a high-level proficiency in English (Danish: English level A), your test score must be on a high level as well, i.e. either TOEFL iBt with a minimum score of 100 or the IELTS with a minimum score of 7.0.

-Applicants with a foreign high school diploma, must document their Danish language knowledge when applying to a Danish taught Bachelor's programme, even if they do have the Danish citizenship and talk Danish fluenty.
+Applicants with a foreign upper secondary/high school diploma must document their proficiency in Danish when applying for a Bachelor's programme taught in Danish, even if they do have a Danish citizenship and speak Danish fluently.

 How to prove your Danish language knowledge

-- A General Cerificate of Secondary High School from Denmark (Folkeskolens afgangsprøve) in combination with the diploma of a foreign high school
+- A General Certificate of 9th/10th form-level school-leaving examinations (Danish: Folkeskolens afgangsprøve) in combination with the diploma of a non-Danish upper secondary/high school

-- The Higher Education Examination - Studieprøven (All 4 parts must be passed with at least grade 02 (Danish 7-scale, unless you are applying for Clinical Biomechanics or Medicine, where the minimum grade for all parts is grade 7.
+- The Higher Education Examination - Studieprøven (All 4 parts must be passed with at least a 02 mark (Danish 7-point grading scale unless you are applying for Clinical Biomechanics or Medicine, where the minimum mark for all parts is the mark 7.
 From 2018 on, the examination contains 3 parts only, but the grade requirement stays the same)

-- A proficiency in Norwegian/Swedish/Finnish/Icelandic equivalent to a Danish A level
+- A proficiency in Norwegian/Swedish/Icelandic equivalent to Danish level A of an upper secondary education.

-This requirement applies to all Danish taught Bachelor's/Professional Bachelor's programmes even if it is not mentioned on the specific page of the programme under the section 'entry requirements'.
+This requirement applies to all Danish taught Bachelor's/Professional Bachelor's programmes, even if it is not mentioned in the 'entry requirements' section on the specific webpage of the programme.

-Documentation should be added to your application on www.optagelse.dk before 5 July, noon.
+Documentation should be added to your application on www.optagelse.dk before 5 July at 12 noon.